quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 expected that the `frames_processed` event will also be used for a redundant purpose.
-Rather, implementations can use this event to avoid having to log full packets or to convey extra information about when frames are processed (for example, frame processing is deferred for any reason).
+Rather, implementations can use this event to avoid having to log full packets or to convey extra information about when frames are processed (for example, if frame processing is deferred for any reason).

 Note that for some events, this approach will lose some information (e.g., for which encryption level are packets being acknowledged?).
 If this information is